 -m: All the sensors can be divided into at most m subsets and each subset can SHM-cover the structure.

--Rc: The communication range of each sensor node
+-Rc: The communication range of each sensor node.
+In this paper, we assume that all the sensor nodes have the same communication range.